Thanks for checking out my Parlour of Prose!

 ‘We create – we write or paint or compose or choreograph, we produce scents and sounds and tastes, images and stories and poems – in order to see who we are, what we value, and why we go on.
 And we are drawn again and again to create because the surprise of finding an implicit wholeness each time we engage in creative work cultivates our passion for life and brings us joy’

-I hope you feel a reaction to my words.
-Whether it’s small or significant, I hope it moves you…for me, the most amazing part of reading books, watching films, listening to music, and seeing art, is the power it has to invoke imagery and emotions…
+The most amazing part of reading books, watching films, listening to music and seeing art, is the power it has to invoke imagery, emotions and memories in us.
+As one of my writing teachers used to say: